 Etihad Airways also operates a dedicated Premium Lounge at Charles de Gaulle.

-Etihad's A380 carries 496 guests in a four-class configuration - The Residence, First Apartments, Business Studios, and Economy Smart Seats.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Etihad's A380 carries 496 guests in a four-class configuration - The Residence, First Apartments, Business Studios, and Economy Smart Seats.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.